PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 When creating a Text Element that you will later update, make sure you reserve enough characters for the new text.
 When a Text Element is created without a size parameter, it is created to exactly fit the characters provided.

-With proportional spaced fonts (normally the default) the pixel size of one set of characters will differ from the pixel size of a different set of characters even though the set is of the same number of characters.
+With proportional spaced fonts (normally the default), the pixel size of one set of characters will differ from the pixel size of a different set of characters even though the set is of the same number of characters.
 In other words, not all letters use the same number of pixels.
 Look at the text you're reading right now and you will see this.
 An "i" takes up a less space then an "A".